franacc12312/Aztec-Horizon/CONTRIBUTING.md

 ## Labels
 We use labels like `area:app`, `area:tooling`, `status:help wanted`, `good first issue`, `bounty`, `grant`, `noir`, `docs`.

-## Grants and bounties
-See `/grants/README.md` for process, evaluation criteria, and payout schedule.

 ## Project board
 We maintain a public board for roadmap and status.
 Columns, backlog, in progress, review, done.